SkoolNotes/Taproot/2020ISOS101/KBStrongInferenceNotes.md

 3. carrying out the experiment cleanly to get a clean result
 1. (prime?) "recycling the procedure, making sub-hypotheses, or sequential hypotheses..."

+These are all fair, but the reason why some fields are advancing faster than others cannot be chalked up to this difference in approach

-> "method oriented" rather than
+> "method oriented" rather than "problem oriented."